th2-net/th2-rpt-data-provider/README.md

 ### Feature
 + Added optional session alias to group cache to translate cradle queries from `messages` to `grouped_messages` tables.
   User can enable this feature by `searchBySessionGroup` option and set cache size in entries by `aliasToGroupCacheSize` option
++ Added mode to interact with codec by th2 transport protocol

 ### Updated
 + gradle